 The forum was attended by over 100 Limestone Coast residents and South Australia's top PATS experts.

-Troy is continuing to work with the State Government to advocate for changes to this scheme.
+Troy is continuing to work with the State Government to advocate for further changes to this scheme, in particular an increase to the current accomodation subsidy, which has remained unchanged.